mermaid-js/mermaid/docs/syntax/timeline.md

               : {event}
 ```

-NOTE: Both time period and event are simple text, and not limited to numbers.
+**NOTE**: Both time period and event are simple text, and not limited to numbers.

 Let us look at the syntax for the example above.